Megamemnon/trs-lisp/README.md

 | **write-char** | nil | prints first char in A to screen or stream if B is provided |

 ### Functions
-The following procedures are implemented in stdlib.trsl:
+The following trs-lisp procedures are implemented as functions in stdlib.trsl:

 | Procedure | Return Type | Description |
 | --- | --- | --- |